netidx/netidx-book/src/bscript/stdfn.md

-The standard bscript functions reference.
-These functions are available in all systems using bscript (currently the browser and the container server).
+The standard BScript functions available to GTK browser views.